roytmanpiccoli/documentation/README.md

 First, install the below software:

 1. [Node.js](https://nodejs.org/en).
 If you expect to use JavaScript in other projects, consider using [NVM](https://github.com/nvm-sh/nvm).
-Otherwise, consider using [Homebrew](https://formulae.brew.sh/formula/node) or installing [Node.js directly](https://nodejs.org/en).
+Otherwise, consider using [Homebrew](https://formulae.brew.sh/formula/node) or installing [Node.js directly](https://nodejs.org/en).  - If you don't have Homebrew installed, follow the instructions [here](https://brew.sh/).

 2. [Docker](https://www.docker.com).
 You must also ensure that it is running.
    - If you cannot use Docker from docker.com, consider using use [Colima](https://github.com/abiosoft/colima) or [Rancher Desktop](https://rancherdesktop.io).
 When installing Rancher Desktop, choose Moby/Dockerd as the engine, rather than nerdctl.
 To ensure it's running, open up the app "Rancher Desktop".
 3. [Tox](https://tox.wiki/) to run Python tools.